ashfaqnisar/OCR/README.md

 # ESOCR
-This repo contains the code for the OCR application
+This repo contains the code for the ESOCR application